The BEST Halloween Activities for Your Family

 October is FULL of local festivals and parades.
 So, check your calendar and take advantage of what your local community has to offer.

-Make it one of your Halloween traditions to hit one festival every fall!
+Then, make it one of your Halloween traditions to hit one festival every fall!

 10. MAKE SOME CRAFTS